Issac-Kondreddy/ECMart/README.md

 # ECMart – E-Commerce Microservices System

-ECMart is a full-stack backend project implementing a modern e-commerce platform using **Microservices Architecture**.
-The system is designed for scalability, modularity, and clean separation of concerns.
-Each core business function is built as an independent Spring Boot microservice.
+**ECMart** is a full-stack backend microservices project simulating a modern e-commerce platform using **Java**, **Spring Boot**, and **MySQL**.
+Each business function is built as an independent Spring Boot microservice, enabling scalability, modularity, and clean separation of concerns.

+---

 ## 💡 Project Overview

-This system simulates a real-world e-commerce application backend, covering user registration, product listings, order placement, payment processing, and notifications.
-Each service communicates independently and is capable of being scaled, tested, and deployed in isolation.
+This system includes:

+- 👤 User Management
+- 📦 Product Catalog
+- 🛒 Order Placement
+- 💳 Payment Simulation
+- 📩 Notifications

+Each service runs independently and communicates over REST APIs.

+---

 ## 📁 Project Structure